aaryannagpal/AgBot/README.md

 ## Building the AgBot
 ### Assembling the Chasis
+For this project, we created the frame of our robot using Acrylic Chassis.
+In total, we used laser cutter to create four of them to create the body, with several openings for the motor axes and screws.
+The ```.cad``` file is attached in the repository.

+The chassis look like this:

+Two of them has their length side bent 90 degrees to create the side chassis.
+It was bent at a distance of 54 mm from each ends of the breadth.
+The side chassis look like:
 ### Creating the Motor Ciruit
 ### Creating the H-Bridge Circuit
 ### Motor Code on Uno